Economic antisemitism: Nazi Germany

 On 1 April 1933, Jewish doctors, shops, lawyers and stores were boycotted.
 Only six days later, the Law for the Restoration of the Professional Civil Service was passed, banning Jews from being employed in government.
 Jews were now indirectly and directly dissuaded or banned from privileged and upper-level positions reserved for "Aryan" Germans.
 From then on, Jews were forced to work at more-menial positions, beneath non-Jews.

 Using the Weimar-era Reich Flight Tax, the Nazis subjected emigrants to punitive taxes as a form of "legalized theft", with a particular focus on Jews fleeing the country.

 In 1936, Jews were banned from all professional jobs, effectively preventing them from exerting any influence in education, politics, higher education and industry.
-There was no longer to stop the anti-Jewish actions that spread across the German economy.
+There was no longer any practical ability to stop the anti-Jewish actions that spread across the German economy.

 In 1937 and 1938, German authorities again stepped up legislative persecution of German Jews.
 The government set out to impoverish Jews and remove them from the German economy by requiring them to register their property.
 Even before the Olympics, the Nazi government had initiated "Aryanization", the dismissal of Jewish workers and managers of a company and/or the takeover of Jewish-owned businesses by non-Jewish Germans, who bought them at bargain prices, fixed by government or Nazi party officials.
 On 1 March 1938, government contracts could no longer be awarded to Jewish businesses.
 On 30 September, the government forbade Jewish doctors to treat non-Jews, and it revoked the licences of Jewish lawyers.

 After the Kristallnacht (commonly known as "Night of Broken Glass") pogrom of 9–10 November 1938, Nazi leaders stepped up "Aryanization" efforts and enforced measures that increasingly succeeded in physically isolating and segregating Jews from their fellow Germans.
 Jews were barred from all public schools and universities as well as from cinemas, theatres and sports facilities.
 In many cities, Jews were forbidden to enter designated "Aryan" zones.
 German decrees and ordinances expanded the ban on Jews in professional life.
 By September 1938, for instance, Jewish physicians were effectively banned from treating "Aryan" patients.

 By April 1939, nearly all Jewish companies had either collapsed under financial pressure and declining profits or had been forced to sell out to the Nazi German government.
 That further reduced Jews' rights as human beings, and they were in many ways officially separated from the German populace.